 Summer Experience Survey Report

 This bi-annual survey is administered by Career Advising & Professional Development.
-The survey asks sophomores, juniors and seniors about their summer experiences, including internships, research, service, travel with employer, as well as salary information.
-View the current 2019 summer experience and salary data (PDF).
+The survey asks returning sophomores, juniors and seniors about their summer experiences, including internships, research, service, travel with employer, as well as salary information.

 The purpose of the Summer Experience Survey is to promote an understanding of the summer plans of current MIT undergraduate students.
 This information is helpful for students as they consider various options during the summer months and for employers who wish to hire MIT students for research experiences, internships, and summer jobs.